syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 # Visual Styles in WinUI AvatarView

-The `AvatarView` control provides support for various built-in visual styles.
-Configure the visual style of your AvatarView by using the `AvatarShape` property and selecting from the available options, such as:
+The [SfAvatarView](https://www.syncfusion.com/winui-controls/avatar-view) control provides support for various built-in visual styles.
+Configure the visual style of your AvatarView by using the [AvatarShape](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Core.SfAvatarView.html#Syncfusion_UI_Xaml_Core_SfAvatarView_AvatarShape) property and selecting from the available options, such as:

 * Custom
 * Circle